 Syntax errors occur when you typed something incorrectly and your code refuses to run.
 Common syntax errors include forgetting a colon when setting a loop or an if condition, using single backslashes in a file name, providing the wrong number of arguments to a function, or trying to mix variable types incorrectly, such as dividing a number by a string.

-When you try to run code with a syntax error in Spyder, an error message will appear in the console, referring to the script file that was run, along with the line number that contained the error.
+When you try to run code with a syntax error in PyScripter, an error message will appear in the Python Interpreter, referring to the script file that was run, along with the line number that contained the error.
 For example, a developer transitioning from ArcMap to ArcGIS Pro might forget that the syntax of the print function is different, resulting in the error message, "SyntaxError: Missing parentheses in call to 'print'.
 Did you mean print(x)?"

 Dealing with crashes

-If your code crashes, you may see an error message in the console.
+If your code crashes, you may see an error message in the Python Interpreter.
 Instead of allowing your eyes to glaze over or banging your head against the desk, you should rejoice at the fact that the software possibly reported to you exactly what went wrong!
 Scour the message for clues as to what line of code caused the error and what the problem was.
 Do this even if the message looks intimidating.
-For example, see if you can understand what caused this error message:
+For example, see if you can understand what caused this error message (as reported by the Spyder IDE):

-The message begins with a call to Python's runfile() function, which you'll see when the script executes successfully as well.
+The message begins with a call to Python's runfile() function, which Spyder shows when the script executes successfully as well.
 Because there's an error in this example script, the runfile() bit is then followed by a "traceback," a report on the origin of the error.
 The first few lines refer to the internal Python modules that encountered the problem, which in most cases you can safely ignore.
-The part of the traceback you should focus on, the part that refers to your script file, is at the end; in this case, we're told that the error was caused in Line 9: x = x / 0.
+The part of the traceback you should focus on, the part that refers to your script file, is at the end; in this case, we're told that the error was caused in Line 5: x = x / 0.
 Dividing by 0 is not possible, and the computer won't try to do it.
+(PyScripter's traceback report for this same script lists only your script file, leaving out the internal Python modules, so you may find it an easier environment for locating errors.)

 Sometimes it's easy to sprinkle a few 'print' statements throughout your code to figure out how far it got before it crashed, or what's happening to certain values in your script as it runs.
 This can also be helpful to verify that your loops are doing what you expect and that you are avoiding off-by-one errors.